mloberg/mloberg.github.com/site/_posts/2016-11-14-advance-jekyll.md

     $ jekyll doctor

 We should also test that all the links in our site are going to resolve to a working page.
-To do this, we use the [html-proofer](html-proofer) gem.
+To do this, we use the [html-proofer][html-proofer] gem.
 This will scan all links in HTML pages and make sure they return a real page.
 I've had this catch links that were broken on old posts.